 Employment law

-Read our expert top tips on how to negotiate your job's notice period down and leave work early when you have a long contractual notice period.
+Looking to leave your job early?
+Discover expert tips on how to negotiate your notice period and exit smoothly, even with a long contractual commitment.

 If you have a lengthy notice period, you might even have concerns that your new employer may not be prepared to wait for you to join and will hire someone else instead.

-You can be proactive if you want to start your new job sooner.
+Fortunately, there are things you can do to be proactive if you want to start your new job sooner.

-Sometimes employers are happy to release employees they see as no longer committed to their organisation – it could save them money.
+Some employers are quite happy to release employees they see as no longer committed to their organisation, particularly if it could save them money in the short-term while recruiting a replacement.

 Similarly, if there is a ready replacement for someone in your role your current employer might be happy for you to leave without working your full notice period.